 If you are using Key Management Service (KMS) activation, ask your system administrator for help.
 KMS activation occurs in the background.
 You don’t have to do anything to activate.
 The error code in the dialog box might provide a reason for why Office isn’t activated.

 How can I tell whether my software has been activated?

-If you see Licensed Product, your program has been activated.
+In Office 2010, click File > Help.
+You'll see Licensed Product if your program has been activated.

 What is Multiple Activation Key (MAK)?

 A unique Multiple Activation Key (MAK) key is given to each organization for each volume edition of Microsoft Office.
 Each computer must then activate once with the activation servers hosted by Microsoft.
 Associated with each key is a count of the number of activations.
 For example, a MAK key for a Microsoft Office product with 100 activations allows the organization to install the same key on multiple computers and use up to 100 activations in total.